1981 warning strike in Poland: Background

 Most members of Solidarity's National Coordinating Commission (NCC) were in favor of a nationwide, general strike, which would completely paralyze the country until all details of the Bydgoszcz events had been clarified and those guilty punished.
 A few were against such action, such as Bronisław Geremek, who said that the decision for an unlimited general strike would be a decision for a national insurrection.

-Finally, during the 23 March 1981 meeting in Bydgoszcz, the majority of the members of the National Coordinating Commission voted in favour of a more moderate proposal, suggested by Lech Wałęsa.
+During the 23 March 1981 meeting in Bydgoszcz, the majority of the members of the National Coordinating Commission voted in favour of a more moderate proposal, suggested by Lech Wałęsa.
 He advocated a four-hour national warning strike to be held on Friday, 27 March 1981 between 8 a.m. and 12 p.m.
 Wałęsa's proposal was accepted only after a heated all-night session, during which the Solidarity leader threatened to walk out.

 On 22 March during the church service transmitted by Polish Radio, Bishop Stefan Wyszyński appealed both to the government and Solidarity to "work out mutual rights and duties"; he also mentioned several times the danger of a "foreign factor".
 On 26 March, Wyszyński personally talked with General Jaruzelski; two days later, he met with Wałęsa and other Solidarity activists.

 The demands of the opposition were: